 The Fossil and Climate Change Museum, Egypt is an indoor, interpretive space.
 It introduces visitors to whale evolution, ancient environments, and climate history through a short film and curated exhibits.
 This setting provides essential scientific context before heading outside.

 By contrast, the open-air fossil trails allow travelers to walk through the desert landscape where fossils remain exactly where they were discovered.
 Here, guests see full whale skeletons embedded in rock, experiencing the scale and authenticity of the site firsthand.
-Together, the museum explains the story, while the trails bring it vividly to life.
+Together, the museum provides scientific context, and the trails allow visitors to see the fossils in their original setting.

 Yes, the Fossil and Climate Change Museum, Egypt is generally suitable for seniors, especially when visited as part of a guided group tour.
 The Wadi el Hitan Museum itself is indoors, with flat floors, short walking distances, and places to pause, making it comfortable for older travelers.